 In one case, he is accused of insulting the president and opening ‘Radio Sarcabane’ without authorization.
 The prosecution seeks for confirmation of another six-month prison sentence and a fine of 50,000 dinars ($380).

 In the other, a former official in Constantine, a city located in northeast Algeria, accused him of defamation.
 The prosecution points to a year in prison and a fine which hasn't been specified yet.

 The verdicts of both cases are expected on 30 December.

-In the latest trial against a journalist in Algeria, Zeghileche, head of the independent, web-based radio station Radio-Sarbacane, was charged with “endangering national unity” and “insulting the head of land.”
+In the latest trial against him, Zeghileche was charged with “endangering national unity” and “insulting the head of land.”
 He allegedly posted calls to create a new political party on Facebook.